 The Government of India has introduced several reforms to liberalise, regulate and enhance this industry.
 The Government and Reserve Bank of India (RBI) have taken various measures to facilitate easy access to finance for Micro, Small and Medium Enterprises (MSMEs).
 These measures include launching Credit Guarantee Fund Scheme for MSMEs, issuing guideline to banks regarding collateral requirements and setting up a Micro Units Development and Refinance Agency (MUDRA).
 With a combined push by Government and private sector, India is undoubtedly one of the world's most vibrant capital markets.

-As of November 2020, Assets Under Management (AUM) managed by the mutual fund industry stood at Rs.
-30 lakh crore (US$ 407.39 billion).
-Inflow in India's mutual fund schemes via the Systematic Investment Plan (SIP) route reached Rs.
-82,453 crore (US$ 11.70 billion) in 2019.
+As of April 2021, AUM managed by the mutual funds industry stood at Rs.
+3,237,985 crore (US$ 444.11 billion).
+Inflow in India's mutual fund schemes via systematic investment plan (SIP) were Rs.
+96,080 crore (US$ 13.12 billion) in FY21.
 Equity mutual funds registered a net inflow of Rs.
 8.04 trillion (US$ 114.06 billion) by end of December 2019.

 Another crucial component of India’s financial industry is the insurance industry.
 Insurance industry has been expanding at a fast pace.
 The total first year premium of life insurance companies reached Rs.
 2.59 lakh crore (US$ 36.73 billion) in FY20.

 Furthermore, India’s leading bourse, Bombay Stock Exchange (BSE), will set up a joint venture with Ebix Inc to build a robust insurance distribution network in the country through a new distribution exchange platform.

 In FY21, US$ 4.25 billion was raised across 55 initial public offerings (IPOs).
 In FY21, the number of listed companies on the NSE and BSE were 1,793 and 5,647, respectively.